Codec listening test

 A codec listening test is a scientific study designed to compare two or more lossy audio codecs, usually with respect to perceived fidelity or compression efficiency.

 Most tests take the form of a double-blind comparison.
 Commonly used methods are known as "ABX" or "ABC/HR" or "MUSHRA".
 There are various software packages available for individuals to perform this type of testing themselves with minimal assistance.

 Testing methods

 ABX test

 In an ABX test, the listener has to identify an unknown sample X as being A or B, with A (usually the original) and B (usually the encoded version) available for reference.
 The outcome of a test must be statistically significant.
-This setup ensures that the listener is not biased by his/her expectations, and that the outcome is not likely to be the result of chance.
+This setup ensures that the listener is not biased by their expectations, and that the outcome is not likely to be the result of chance.
 If sample X cannot be determined reliably with a low p-value in a predetermined number of trials, then the null hypothesis cannot be rejected and it cannot be proved that there is a perceptible difference between samples A and B. This usually indicates that the encoded version will actually be transparent to the listener.